huaminghuangtw/Evergreen-Notes/Permanent-Notes/Boredom promotes creativity.md

 # When the brain relaxes sufficiently, creative solutions do appear.

-* Our brain is a self-organizing system—default to creativity when it's in a “wakeful resting state”—free of inputs/free to [wander](wander.md).
+* Our brain is a self-organizing system—default to creativity when it’s in a “wakeful resting state”—free of inputs/free to [wander](wander.md).
 * Creativity tends to arise in states of relaxation which are _preceded by a long period of focused deep thinking_.

 ---

-For Warren Buffett, it's a much more important practice to take the time for _[doing nothing](Wu%20Wui.md) and just sitting and thinking_ than filling out every minute of his day with tasks.
+For Warren Buffett, it’s a much more important practice to take the time for _[doing nothing](wu-wei.md) and just sitting and thinking_ than filling out every minute of his day with tasks.

 ---